 Cyrus and her father arrive for the London premiere of "Hannah Montana: The Movie" on April 23, 2009.

 Cyrus arrives at the 82nd Academy Awards in Hollywood on March 7, 2010.

 Cyrus returned to the big screen again on March 31, 2010, for the drama "The Last Song."

 Although the film, and Cyrus' performance, generally got poor reviews, the movie was commercially successful, grossing more than $88 million at the worldwide box office.

 Cyrus and co-star Liam Hemsworth pose at the Hollywood premiere of "The Last Song" on March 25, 2010.
-Cyrus announced on June 6, 2012, that she and Hemsworth were engaged.
+Cyrus announced her engagement to Hemsworth on June 6, 2012, but the two ended their relationship in September 2013.

 The final episode of "Hannah Montana" was broadcast on Jan.
 16, 2011.
 The Season 4 finale, titled "Wherever I Go," was the series' 98th episode overall.